zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Destroy an Engine Instance (Destroy)

 ```
-public static void Destroy()
+public static void Destroy();
 ```

 This method releases all the resources used by the Agora SDK.
 This is useful for applications that occassionaly make voice or video calls, to free up resources for other operations when not making calls.

-Once the application has called `destroy` to destroy the created RtcEngine instance, no other methods in the SDK can be used and no callbacks occur.
+Once the application has called `Destroy` to destroy the created RtcEngine instance, no other methods in the SDK can be used and no callbacks occur.